Intermittent Fasting and Diabetes: Is It Safe?

 • Furmli, S., et al. (2018).
 Therapeutic use of intermittent fasting for people with type 2 diabetes as an alternative to insulin.
 BMJ Case Reports, 2018, bcr-2017-221854.

 • Sutton, E. F., et al. (2018).
-Early time-restricted feeding improves insulin sensitivity, blood pressure, and oxidative stress.
+Early time-restricted feeding improves insulin sensitivity, blood pressure, and oxidative stress even without weight loss in men with prediabetes.
 Cell Metabolism, 27(6), 1212-1221.

 • Taylor, R. (2013).
 Type 2 diabetes: etiology and reversibility.
 Diabetes Care, 36(4), 1047-1055.